The Fundamentals of Education:

 A Socratic perspective on the cultivation of humanity

-This web site contains over 200 pages of writing that is a product of over thirty years of Max Maxwell's involvement in research and experimentation in the Socratic method, and thirteen years of work in the field of curriculum development.
+This web site contains over 200 pages of writing that is a product of over thirty years of original research and experimentation with the Socratic method and thirteen years of work in curriculum development.